aws-samples/aws-iot-sitewise-conversational-agent/README.md

-# AWS IoT SiteWise conversational agent
+# AWS IoT SiteWise Conversational Agent

 The AWS IoT SiteWise conversational agent is an agent-based implementation of the AWS IoT SiteWise API.
 This implementation leverages Agents for Amazon Bedrock.